jakerella/builder/README.md

     |_ index.html
     |_ profile.html
     |_ work-projects.html
+    |_ blog
+      |_ a-blog-entry.md
+      |_ another-entry.md
 ```

 4. Run the build: `npx builder`

-> If you aren't using the default config file (`build.json` in the project root) then you need to specify the config file: `npx builder build.json`
+> If you aren't using the default config file (`build.json` in the project root) then you need to specify the config file: `npx builder my-build-config.json`
 >
-> You may want to run the builder with more logs... try: `DEBUG_LEVEL=DEBUG npx builder`
+> You may want to run the builder with debug logs when starting out: `DEBUG_LEVEL=DEBUG npx builder`

 5. Serve up the destination directory: